The Importance of Finding a Duplicate Content Checker and Resolution to a Duplicate Content Issue on Your Website

 The problem is, other suppliers of the same product may think the same way.
 As such, they also use the exact manufacturer-provided description on their own web pages/sites.

 That’s duplicate content right there.

 Another example is using the same description for different pages.
-This is common with websites offering same products in different sizes, colors, or those that only have few varying features.
+This is common with websites offering the same products in different sizes, colors, or those that only have a few varying features.